tdobson/rastapopoulos/README.md

 Available Scripts
 -----------------

-The project includes several npm scripts for development, testing, and building.
+The project includes several npm scripts for development, testing, building, and deployment.
 Here's a detailed explanation of each script:

 - `npm run dev`: Starts the Next.js development server.
 Use this for local development.
 - `npm run build`: Creates an optimized production build of the application.